 Internal Representation

-The way information or knowledge is structured and stored within an AI or computational system, enabling the system to process, reason, or make decisions based on that information.
+The way information is structured and stored within an AI system, enabling the system to process, reason, or make decisions.

 In AI, internal representation is crucial for allowing a model to interpret input data and generate meaningful outputs.
 It involves encoding data in a way that captures the relevant features, relationships, and abstractions needed for tasks such as classification, pattern recognition, or decision-making.
 Internal representations can take various forms depending on the architecture, such as feature vectors in neural networks, symbolic structures in logic-based systems, or graphs in knowledge representations.
 In deep learning, "latent representations" in the hidden layers of neural networks allow models to learn hierarchical abstractions of raw data, which are key to tasks like image recognition or language translation.
 The effectiveness of a model often hinges on how well it can build these internal representations to generalize across different inputs and tasks.